Kcyle/terrapinanimesocietyweb/README.md

 nslookup tas.umd.edu
 ```

-It should report a canonical name ending in `.github.io`.
+It should report a canonical name (CNAME) ending in `.github.io`.

-There is a catch when the repository changes hands.
 The DNS record points at one specific GitHub account, so if the repository is transferred to a different account, the record still points at the old one and tas.umd.edu breaks even though the website itself is fine.
-Someone at the university has to repoint the record before the domain works again.
+Someone at the university has to repoint the record before the domain works again (I plan to transfer the domain to the clubs github account soon so this should never have to be changed).

-This is the main reason to move the repository into a GitHub organization owned by the club.
-You ask the university to repoint the record once, at the organization, and it never has to change again regardless of how many times the presidency turns over.
-Handing the repository from one president to the next instead means asking the university for a DNS change every year.

 DNS for anything ending in umd.edu is handled by the Division of Information Technology through the IT Service Desk.
 The request form, used both for a new domain and for renewing or changing an existing one, is at: